6 Minute Read

 - You can’t outsmart the market by jumping from one investment to another.

-- Stick with investments with a solid history of growth.
+- Stick with investments that have a solid history of growth.

 - Contribute consistently and intentionally to your retirement savings plan.

 You need to invest every month, even when the market is in a slump.
 In fact, if the market dips, you can think of those mutual funds as being on sale!
 I know it sounds backward, but trust me.
-You’ll lose money when you keep changing your investments.
-Put your money in the mutual funds you prefer, and leave them alone.
+You lose money when you keep changing your investments.
+Put your money in the mutual funds you prefer— and leave them alone.

 5. Start investing now.

 If you’re in your 40s or 50s (or even your 20s or 30s) and haven’t started investing yet, don’t freak out.
 You still have time, but you need to take action now!
 Every day you delay, you’re losing money.
 I’m serious about this!
-You need to talk with a financial advisor today.
-Do not pass go, do not collect $200.
+If you’re out of debt with 3–6 months of emergency funding saved up, start investing today.
+Do not pass go—do not collect $200.

 Need help finding a financial advisor?
 Learn more about SmartVestor Pros in your area.